hansonxyz/xyzconnect/README.md

 - **Fully local** — Messages never leave your network.
 No cloud, no relay servers, no accounts.
 - **Free and open source** — Licensed under GNU GPL v2/v3, the same as KDE Connect itself.
-- **Works with an open protocol** — Uses the KDE Connect protocol, not a proprietary API.

 ## Getting Started